What Does Your Cataract Assessment Involve?

 Many factors can shape how cataract surgery is planned, and no two eyes are the same.
 There may be conditions in the eye you weren't aware of — in the cornea, the retina, the macula, or the optic nerve.
 Medications can matter too: prostate medications such as DuoDart or Flomax affect the way the iris responds during surgery, though they're planned around rather than stopped.
 Coexistent disease — anything found beyond the cataract itself — can have a significant impact on the outcome.
 This is where individualising the surgical plan matters.
 Careful attention now is what makes the surgery itself go to plan.

-Where glaucoma is present, Dr Hunt may discuss combining cataract surgery with an iStent inject W implant to lower eye pressure at the same time — both conditions treated in a single operation.
+Where glaucoma is present, A/Prof Hunt may discuss combining cataract surgery with an iStent inject W implant to lower eye pressure at the same time — both conditions treated in a single operation.

 Precise Measurements for Cataract Surgery